 Within the Northern Coastal Conglomerate, two major bottlenecks occur on U.S. Route 501.
-One bottleneck occurs on U.S. Route 501 between U.S. Route 17 Bypass and Conway that causes an increase in evacuation time (refer to Figure 1-5).
+One bottleneck occurs on U.S. Route 501 between U.S. Route 17 Bypass and Conway that causes an increase in evacuation time.
 Lane reversal is feasible on a portion of U.S. Route 501; however, it results in negligible clearance time reductions because the other major bottleneck that controls clearance time on this road (U.S. Route 501 at Aynor) is "upstream" of the reversal area.
-The proposed project would provide a four-lane controlled-access interstate facility for which the lanes could be reversed, as opposed to U.S. Route 501, which is not a controlled-access facility.
-This would easily provide a more efficient evacuation route than is currently in place and is anticipated to relieve pressure on other evacuation routes currently running at capacity.
+The proposed project would provide a four-lane controlled-access interstate